INSTANT VIEW-Russian forces invade Ukraine with strikes on major cities | Headlines

 "History shows that military attacks like this and geopolitical events will pass eventually if there is no major global economic impact.
 If this is so, markets will rebound after an initial sharp drawdown.
 Those looking to buy on dips should buy gradually and must take a medium to long term view."
 SID MATHUR, HEAD OF EMERGING MARKETS RESEARCH FOR APAC, BNP PARIBAS, SINGAPORE

-"The escalation is likely to send emerging-market inflation higher in coming months, we think, mainly by pushing up commodity prices."
+"Escalation is likely to send emerging-market inflation higher in coming months ... mainly by pushing up commodity prices."
 "For EM currencies, we expect the negative impact on risk sentiment to outweigh any positive commodity price impact."

 CARLOS CASANOVA, SENIOR ECONOMIST APAC, UBP, HONG KONG "The Fed seems pretty relentless in its attempt to use demand side factors to control inflationary pressures so markets are reacting to that prospect of even more higher rate hikes."